-Note: Before you check the engine oil, do not operate the engine for at least 10 minutes in order to allow the engine oil to return to the oil pan.
+Note: Before checking the engine oil, do not operate the engine for at least 10 minutes.
+The delay is needed in order to allow the engine oil to return to the oil pan.

 - Check the crankcase oil level.
 Maintain the oil level between the "ADD" mark and the "FULL" mark on the oil level gauge. - If necessary, perform minor adjustments.
 Repair any leaks and tighten any loose bolts. - Note the service hour meter reading.
-Perform the maintenance that is in the Operation and Maintenance Manual, "Maintenance Interval Schedule". - Fill the fuel tank in order to help prevent accumulation of moisture in the fuel.
+Perform the maintenance that is in the Operation and Maintenance Manual, "Maintenance Interval Schedule". - Replenish the fuel tank in order to help prevent accumulation of moisture in the fuel.
 Do not overfill the fuel tank.